Documentation

 MPEG-DASH API

 The following API events and methods are only available when streaming MPEG-DASH content or HLS content when the hlsEngine setting is set to 'shakaplayer'.
-They do not apply to HLS content when the hlsEngine setting is set to 'hlsjs' (default) or when HLS content is displayed with native rendering (iOS or iPadOS where Media Source Extensions are not available).
+They do not apply to HLS content when the hlsEngine setting is set to 'hlsjs' (default) or when HLS content is displayed with native rendering (Apple and legacy devices).

 Player API events